lucaliebenberg/scroll-hack-ethx0/README.md

 # ScrollSafe 🔒

 A decentralized solution for two-factor authentication (2FA), aiming to replace traditional solutions like Google’s Authenticator.
-By leveraging Oasis, Bandada, and Near, we provide a privacy-based solution that enhances the security of both web2 and web3 applications.
+By leveraging Scroll Sepolia, we provide a privacy-based solution that enhances the security of both web2 and web3 applications.

 ## 🚀 Getting Started